ibexa/documentation-developer/docs/guide/http_cache.md

 #### Custom purging from code

 While the system purges tags whenever API is used to change data, there are times you might have the need to purge directly from code.
-For that you can use the built in purge client when you need to do this from code:
+For that you can use the built in purge client when you need to do this:
 ```php
 /** @var \EzSystems\PlatformHttpCacheBundle\PurgeClient\PurgeClientInterface $purgeClient */